dolbeysystems/fusion-cac-web-docs/content/general-user-guide/fields-and-definitions/_index.md

 ## New Review Date

-Next review date is set either automatically by the system or manually by the CDI if they choose to override the system automatic default date.
+Next review date is set either automatically by the system or manually by the CDI user if they choose to override the system automatic default date.
 The default date is whatever your management team has selected as a default interval for follow up reviews to occur.
 This may mean that the default is set for the next business day or two days later.
 This field is can be manually overridden by a